ansible/ansible-lightspeed/docs/faq/index.md

 This feedback is obtained by way of the Ansible Lightspeed with Watson Code Assistant VS Code extension and is used to improve the Ansible Lightspeed with Watson Code Assistant service.

-## Can Ansible Lightspeed with Watson Code Assistant generate Ansible Playbooks in the closed beta?
+## Can Ansible Lightspeed with Watson Code Assistant generate Ansible Playbooks?

 No. Ansible Lightspeed with Watson Code Assistant only generates Ansible tasks in Tech Preview.